sepukus/hugo-cms-test/site/content/_index.md

       pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.
+  - type: spotlight_image_content
+    image: img/ourvision.jpg
+    title1: Our vision
+    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma or discrimination.
+    title2: Our mission
+    content2: Drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
 ---